nishant6485/calculator/README.md

-This ia a simple calculator
+This is a simple calculator